 So you’ve got your lead generation sorted and are swimming in possible prospects who have shown interest.
 But how do you decide which leads are worth following and which aren’t?
-Qualifying a prospect to see their customer potential can be tricky but if you do it right you can make sure you’re focusing your time on the leads that are more likely to convert to sales.
+Qualifying a prospect to see their customer potential can be tricky.
+If you do it right, you can make sure you’re focusing your time on the leads that are more likely to convert to sales.

 Here are 4 tips to help you figure out which leads are worth following up:

 1. Build an Ideal Customer Profile

 A successful marketing campaign is only successful if it’s aimed at the right prospects.
 It doesn’t matter how good your content is if the only people who see it get no value from it.
 Knowing your target customer is one of the most important aspects of qualifying your prospects.

 The best way to get to know which customers to target is to first look at your current customers.
 Take your best customers and look at their key demographics (eg. the age and stage of maturity of the company, the amount of employees, its geographic location, its annual revenue, etc.) See what patterns emerge between these customers.
 You’ll soon see the kind of things you should be looking for in an ideal customer.
 It’s a good idea to find out from these current customers what you did to get their attention in the first place.
 Keep them as customers, as this can help you know what works and what doesn’t on your part.